Why we built Icebreaker

 Co-Founder, Product

-Dan has spent his career building products from 0-1 at the intersection of predictive analytics, AI/ML, and privacy.
-He most notably served as a Group Product Manager at Google, where he built Google’s most sophisticated personalized marketing and cross-identity measurement products, Google Analytics and Google Signals, respectively.
-Prior to co-founding Icebreaker, he served as a Group Product Manager at Coinbase, where he led Consumer Trading, earning a patent for AI-assisted multi-chain intent orchestration.
+Dan has spent his career across startups and big companies building data products from 0 to 1 to $10B ARR at the intersection of analytics, AI/ML, and privacy.
+As Group Product Manager at Google Analytics, he built Google’s most sophisticated personalized marketing and cross-identity measurement products.
+Prior to co-founding Icebreaker, he served as Group Product Manager for Consumer Trading at Coinbase.
 He holds a BS in Management Science from the Massachusetts Institute of Technology.

 Jack Dillé